 Combining dissimilar materials such metals and fibre-reinforced composites in structural components has potential to reduce weight and improve structural performance in many applications.
+With structures becoming more and more optimised, there is a growing need to include the right material in the right place, making hybrid (multi-material) joints crucial to structure’s performance.
 However, reliable joining of dissimilar materials still remains a challenge.
+A successful joint design combines functionality with manufacturability, cost and aesthetics.
+Joining of composite materials has its own unique challenges: to provide a joint performance and functionality equivalent to the parent material while trying to maintain the continuity and integrity of the fibres through the joint.
+Consideration also needs to be given to disassembly of hybrid (multi-material) joints to facilitate effective recycling.
 Studying the design principles of joints found in nature can provide a valuable insight into their mechanical behaviour and support future development of new, more efficient joint designs.
-The aim of the project is to develop new bio-inspired joining concepts for metal-composites structures with the view to optimise joint performance for energy applications.
-The project will involve theoretical modelling using a combination of analytical and computational means.
+This project aims to investigate, by means of computational modelling, new bio-inspired joining concepts for metal-composites structures with the view to optimise joint performance and recyclability in energy applications.

-Informal inquiries can be made to Dr M Kashtalyan ([Email Address Removed]) with a copy of your curriculum vitae and cover letter.
-All general enquiries should be directed to the Postgraduate Research School ([Email Address Removed]).
+Informal inquiries can be made to Prof M Kashtalyan (email@example.com) with a copy of your curriculum vitae and cover letter.
+All general enquiries should be directed to the Postgraduate Research School (firstname.lastname@example.org)